maxm1998/Project1/README.md

 # Project1

-Part 1 Introduction and Data
+# Part 1 Introduction and Data

+Looking at covid, financial and health data to find out how Covid-19 has impacted the world and to find any correlations between different variables.

+Data sources:
 Google Finance: google sheets for stock, index, fx data John Hopkins: Covid Data
+IMF: GDP data
 Kaggle: Commodity prices
-IMF: GDP data

-Data Wrangling:
-Pycountry api: check dataframes and validate country names Cleaning dates
+What we did with the data:
-Concatenating data into groups, fx sectors and indices, and splicing dates Using fatlity rate to narrow the covid data
+Concatenating and grouping data into groups, such as fx sectors, indices, countries and dealing with a lot of date data types, using Pandas functions such as groupby...
+Used Pycountry (API with list of country names and data) to check our dataframes and validate country names Covid data from different countries can be unreliable (for example Laos only has 40 cases)  so a way to filter out outliers is to only look at countries within a certain range of some variable such as fatality_rate

 <br>